nyc-red-pandas-2017/suggestion-box-crud/README.md

 For this release, user should be able to

-- give a suggestion which includes a title and description
+- post a suggestion which includes a title and description
-- see a list suggestions listed by the title that are linkable to page where the user could see all the details
+- see a list suggestions listed by the title that are linkable to page where the user could see all the details on the home page
 - view a suggestion to see the description

 ## Release 2